mjhea0/express-testing-mocha-knex/README.md

 });
 ```

-Then add the second test to the `POST /api/v1/users` describe block:
+Add the second test to the `POST /api/v1/users` describe block:

 ```javascript
 it('should throw an error when a username is not provided', (done) => {